-Since the end of the 1970′s Helsinki comics festival has been the biggest and most well-known project for Finnish Comics Society.
-The festival of 2013 will be the 28th time it’s organised.
+Since the end of the 1970’s Helsinki comics festival has been the biggest and most well-known project for Finnish Comics Society.

 One of the most interesting steps in the evolution of Finnish comics has been the birth of the Finnish Comics Centre in 2008.
 Sarjakuvakeskus (for Comics Center in Finnish) was founded to be an open cultural centre for comics and related arts.
-The Comics Center has given a breathe of fresh air to whole comics community in Finland.
+The Comics Center has given a breath of fresh air to the whole comics community in Finland.

-Because of the achievements of few generations of comic artists and the work of Finnish Comics Society, Finnish comics scene is now quite vital.
+Because of the achievements of a few generations of comic artists and the work of Finnish Comics Society, the Finnish comics scene is now quite vital.
 There have been many commercial successes but artistic victories as well.